adrianfusco/adrianfusco/README.md

 I had more than two years working as Backend Developer.
 I started working mainly with the Perl language and after a big migration of technology and services I used PHP and Python where I had the opportunity of learn a lot and grow up.

-Six months ago I had a big change, I joined to Red Hat, I think the name can tell everything :).
+One year ago I had a big change, I joined to Red Hat, I think the name can tell everything :).

 I'm currently working with the Code Reliability Engineering team improving the CI systems (and other areas) of the Openstack infrastructure both upstream and downstream.